 Everyone is texting now-a-days, and that's great ... but who doesn't love to go to the mailbox and find a card in there?!
 A handwritten note shows you took time out of your day to stop and think of them.
 Life is busy - this small gesture is so meaningful.

 For the first card "Hurray For Snow", I cut the plaid paper just slightly smaller than the front of the card and used the Doodle Cuts Nesting Scallops to cut a hole in the center.
 That lays over the large circle on the card (from Jillibean Soup).
-I added purple dot paper, from the Doodlebug Polar Pals Collection on the inside and a die from Echo Park to add the snowflake.
-I embellished with glitter, a pretty gem and pieces from the odds & ends.
+I added the purple dot paper, from Doodlebug's Polar Pals Collection on the inside (you could use Doodlebug's Swiss Dot paper).
+I used a die from Echo Park to add the white glitter snowflake.
+Then, I embellished with glitter, a pretty gem, and pieces from the odds & ends.

-These were so easy and make such cute projects!
-Try them and send someone a little love this winter season!
+These were so fun and make such cute projects!
+Give them a try & send someone a little love this season.